Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Results

 \subsection{To think, or not to think?}

-In this paper we start by exploring whether reasoning models are beneficial for document-level IE or not.
 As depicted by the preliminary results shown in Figure~\ref{fig:variability}, the reasoning models not only perform better, but also allow for bigger \textit{maximum scores}\footnote{We compute the maximum attainable score by selecting the best generated output for each instance, which serves as an oracle upper bound for the selector.}.
-To properly answer this question, we evaluated both Llama 3.3/R1 and Qwen 3 models with and without reasoning on all of our testing datasets.
+To properly answer this question, we evaluated both Llama and Qwen3 models with and without reasoning on all of our testing datasets.
 Figure~\ref{fig:think_vs_nothink} shows the \textbf{zero-shot} performance of each model-inference combination on each specific dataset.
-We leveraged \textit{greedy decoding}, i.e. we did not use any sampling nor selector, on this initial analysis to focus only on the reasoning/non-reasoning comparison.
+We leveraged \textit{greedy decoding}, i.e. we did not use any sampling nor selector on this initial analysis to focus only on the reasoning/non-reasoning comparison.

 \paragraph{Do reasoning models perform better than their non-reasoning counterparts?} As shown in the Figure~\ref{fig:think_vs_nothink}, reasoning models perform consistently better than their non-reasoning counterparts, with only a few exceptions.
 Interestingly, the performance gap between reasoning and non-reasoning models is especially pronounced on the BETTER dataset, which involves more complex guidelines and templates.
 Manual analysis revealed that constrained decoding is insufficient to enable non-reasoning models to produce good-quality output templates.
 We hypothesize that the superior performance of reasoning models stems from their specialized training on long-form sequential dependencies, which facilitates more coherent, structured outputs in document-level IE tasks, specifically in the BETTER dataset.
 Therefore, based on these results, the following analyses will focus exclusively on \textbf{reasoning models}.